kyythane/svelte-reactive-dnd/docs/DropList.md

 The slot's `data` property provides the `item`, as well as `isDraggingOver` and `dragEventHandlers`.

-The the generated type for `item` is `unknown`, which is a bit of a pain. aIt's because of current limitations of the Svelte types.
+The the generated type for `item` is `unknown`, which is a bit of a pain.
+AFAICT, it's a current limitations of the Svelte types.
 If you know a work around, let me know!

 `isDraggingOver` is a boolean, and is true whenever the dragging item is "in" the same index as the item in this slot.